elementdavv/internet_archive_downloader/README.md

     * Linux: Supported by default.

-* The installed extension supports automatic updates.
+* The installed extension will support automatic updates.

 ### For Firefox:
 * Grab the latest package (.xpi) in the [releases](https://github.com/elementdavv/internet_archive_downloader/releases) page.